Lingxi-Li/lock_free/doc/lf/allocator.md

 Deallocates allocated nodes, and returns preallocated memory resources to OS, if any.
 It is unnecessary to deallocate allocated nodes before the destructor call.
-However, user is still required to first uninitialize `val` in the allocated nodes.
+However, user is still required to first uninitialize `node::val`.

 --------------------------------------------------------------------------------